Readit News logoReadit News

 jmnicolas commented on M4 Mac Mini to Become Apple's Smallest Ever Computer with Complete Redesign macrumors.com/2024/08/08/... · Posted by u/m463

-alanwreath · a year ago
+alanwreath · 2 years ago

 Not sure when it happened but there used to be a time when computer companies would continue to release new versions as faster products for the same price of the previous year (or cheaper!).
 Now it seems like they (Apple, Nvidia, etc) release new stuff at a slightly higher price and continue to sell the older stuff in tandem( and only sometimes at a lower price).